 Sales forces have an incredible amount of data at their fingertips today compared with even four or five years ago, but getting insights from it and making those actionable is much harder.
-Sales leaders that get it right make better decisions, uncover insights into sales and deal opportunities, and refine sales strategy.
+Sales leaders that get it right make better decisions, uncover insights into sales and deal opportunities, and refine sales growth strategies.

 The big shift we see today is from the analysis of historical data to using data to be more predictive.
 Sales forces use sophisticated analytics to decide not only what the best opportunities are, but also which ones will help minimize risk.
 In fact, in these areas, three-quarters of fast-growing companies believe themselves to be above average, while 53%–61% of slow-growing companies hold the same view.